An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Introduction to Functional Programming

 Functional programming is a programming paradigm that treats computation as the evaluation of mathematical functions and avoids changing states or mutable data.
 It emphasizes the use of functions, in contrast to the procedural and object-oriented programming paradigms.
-In Python, we can use functional programming principles to write clearer, more concise, and more predictable code.
+In Python, we can apply functional programming principles to write clearer, more concise, and more predictable code.

 Pure Functions